Murray Aitkin

 Murray Aitkin is an Australian statistician who specialises in statistical models.
 He attained his BSc, PhD, and DSc in Sydney University for mathematical statistics in 1961, 1966 and 1997, respectively.

 Academic career

 From 1961 to 1964, he was a teaching fellow at Sydney University.
 Then, from 1996 to 2004, he was a professor in the department of statistics at Newcastle University.
 He was also a director for the Statistical Consultancy Service at Newcastle University from 1996 to 2000.

-Between 2000 and 2002, he went on leave from Newcastle to take on the role of chief statistician at the Education Statistics Services Institute in Washington DC.
+Between 2000 and 2002, he went on leave from Newcastle to take on the role of chief statistician at the Education Statistics Services Institute in Washington D.C.

 Societal recognition

 Between 1971 and 1972, he was a senior fellow for Fulbright, an American exchange scholarship program.
 Between 1976 and 1979, he was a professorial fellow at the Social Science Research Council, in Lancaster University.
 In 1982, he was named as an Elected Member of the International Statistical Institute, and in 1984 as a Fellow of the American Statistical Association.